Extended to 9/11

 Click the Application tab.

-Each 3 s.h. course is taught by a Tippie College of Business faculty member.
+Each 3 s.h. course is taught by either a Tippie College of Business faculty member or a CIEE faculty member teaching per a University of Iowa syllabus.
 Course topics and faculty leaders vary from session to session.
 Check with a UPO advisor to determine how credit applies to major, elective, or the International Business Certificate requirements.

 Undergraduate Program Office

 1111 University Capitol Centre